 When it comes to homeowners insurance, your policy most likely includes multiple sections of coverage.
 There is coverage to protect your personal belongings and coverage for the house itself, for example.

-- Coverage for your personal belongings
+- Personal property coverage, for your personal belongings

-- Additional living expenses (also called “loss of use”) to cover your costs of living in a hotel, meal expenses and more while your home is being repaired after a covered loss
+- Additional living expenses (also called “loss of use”), to cover your costs of living in a hotel, meal expenses and more while your home is being repaired after a covered loss

 So, what is dwelling insurance?
-It is the first of these four components and is also referred to as “Coverage A” within the policy.
+It is the first of these six components and is also referred to as “Coverage A” within the policy.
 In general, it will cover damage from any of these causes:

 - Fire and smoke

 - Wind damage

 - Damage caused by the weight of snow, sleet or ice

 - Damage from an aircraft or auto